MilenTecle/Inventory-Manager/README.md

 ### Site Owner Goals
 The primary goals of the Inventory Manager app are to provide users with an efficient and user-friendly platform for organizing and managing their belongings.
-The Inventory Manager app is also intended to promote awarness of possesions to encourage suistanable and mindful consumption.
+The Inventory Manager app is also intended to promote awareness of possesions to encourage suistanable and mindful consumption.
 Main goals include optimizing inventory management, user engagement and integrating QR code functionality.
 Through a visually appealing and accessible interface, delivering a high level of user satisfaction.
 Using QR codes to share inventories is designed to simplify daily life and encourage sharing or exchanging of items left unused.
 These goals aim to create a reliable and simple application with focus usability, security and innovation.